-The Department of Computerized Control Systems (KSU) was established in May 2000 by merging the three leading departments of the former Faculty of Computer Science:
+The Department of Computerized Control Systems (CCS) was established in May 2000 by merging the three leading departments of the former Faculty of Computer Science:

 - Departments of Theory of Automatic Control and Aviation Simulators;

 - Department of Automated Air Traffic Control Systems.

 Department of Theory of Automatic Control and Aviation Simulators – one of the oldest in the university.
 It was created in 1957 under the name “Department of Aviation Automation”.
 The founder and the first head of the department was Doctor of Technical Sciences, Professor Alexander Ivanovich Kukhtenko, an outstanding scientist in the field of the theory of automatic control, academician of the Academy of Sciences of Ukraine. </ P>